FatimaRimsha/FatimaRimsha/README.md

 Greetings!
 I am Rimsha Fatima, a proactive and versatile professional currently pursuing a Bachelor's in Artificial Intelligence and Data Science at Chaitanya Bharathi Institute of Technology, Hyderabad.
-My passion lies at the intersection of technology and creativity, and I am dedicated to pushing the boundaries of what's possible. 👀 I’m interested in a Data Anlytics Internship to work on realtime projects.
+My passion lies at the intersection of technology and creativity, and I am dedicated to pushing the boundaries of what's possible. 👀 I’m interested in a Software Development Internship to work on realtime projects.

 🎓 **Education**

-I am currently immersing myself in a comprehensive curriculum, exploring the nuances of programming, data structures, machine learning, and more.
+I am currently immersing myself in a comprehensive curriculum, exploring the nuances of programming, data structures, Web development, and more.
 My academic journey has equipped me with a strong foundation in theoretical concepts, which I eagerly apply to real-world projects.

 💻 **Technical Proficiency**

 Proficient in a range of programming languages including Python, Java, and JavaScript, I have hands-on experience with libraries and frameworks such as
-Scikit, Nltk, Numpy, Pandas, and OpenCV.
+Scikit, Numpy, Pandas, and OpenCV.
 My toolbox also includes expertise in databases, web development (MERN stack), and data visualization tools like PowerBI.

 🛠️ **Project Highlights**